Avaiga/taipy-doc/docs/knowledge_base/tutorials/partials.md

+---
+title: Organize your application with Partials, Dialogs, and Panes
+category: tutorials
+type: video
+data-keywords: gui markdown partials dialog pane
+short-description: Explore the utility of Dialogs, Panes, and partials to be efficient creating an interactive user interface.
+---
 # Partials in Taipy

 Utilize Taipy's *Partials* feature to save time when creating GUI pages and components. *Partials* come in handy when you need to use the same page (or part of a page) multiple times in your application, like for general instructions, contributions, or generic constants.

 Additionally, two other essential visual elements help you structure your application interface:

 - **Dialog:** A dialog is a pop-up window with specific behavior designed to enhance the user's experience.

 - **Pane:** A pane is another type of pop-up window with distinct behavior aimed at improving the user's interaction with the application.

 To learn more about partials in Taipy GUI, watch the tutorial video: